theintern/intern/docs/configuration.md

 The `grep` property is used to filter which tests are run.
 Grep operates on test IDs.
 A test ID is the concatenation of a test name with all of its parent suite names.

+### `leaveRemoteOpen`

+**Default**: `false`

+Normally when Intern runs tests on remote browsers, it shuts them down when testing is finished.
+However, you may sometimes want to inspect the state of a remote browser after tests have run, particularly if you're trying to debug why a test is failing.
+Setting `leaveRemoteOpen` to true will cause Intern to leave the browser open after testing.
+Setting it to `'fail'` will cause Intern to leave it open only if there were test failures.

 ### `loader`